whoschek/bzfs/README.md

     whether they were created within the last 7 days or not.
 This helps to safely cope with irregular scenarios where no snapshots were created or received within the last 7 days, or where more than 7 daily snapshots were created within the last 7 days.
-It also helps to avoid accidental pruning of the last snapshot that source and destination have in common.
+It can also help to avoid accidental pruning of the last snapshot that source and destination have in common.
 To instead use a pure rank range filter (no UNION), or a pure time range filter (no UNION), simply use '0..0' to indicate an empty time range, or omit the rank range, respectively.

     <b>*TIMERANGE:* </b>